lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

    - AddContact throws DuplicatePhoneException when phone already exists ✓
    - AddContact throws DuplicateEmailException when email already exists ✓
 10. As a user, I want to be able to view all contacts in the address book.
     - AddressBook displayAllContact prints expected values ✓
     - AddressBook displayAllContact prints message if no contacts ✓
 11. As a user, I want to be able to interact with my address book using a console interface.
 12. As a user, I want to be able to search for a contact by name and have the results displayed, so I can view a contact.

+13. As a user, I want to be able to delete all contacts at once so that I can easily clear the address book when needed.
+    - AddressBook deleteAllContacts deletes all contacts from addressBook ✓
+    - DeleteAllContacts works when contacts array is empty ✓
+14. As a user, I want to be asked to confirm my choice before deleting all contacts, so that I don't unintentionally delete them all.

 ## Class Diagrams